Is0ke/sheeptracker/README.md

 * or being social with other sheeps

-One driver is hardcoded in the main source code (I know this is bad, but didn't have much time to think about it) I would be happy if anyone could help me with how to write proper drivers for I2C devices on arduino
+One driver is hardcoded in the main source code (I know this is bad, but didn't have much time to think about it) I would be happy if anyone could help me with **how to write drivers for I2C devices on arduino (the proper/clean way)**